Washington football Week 9 preview: Trying to stop Daniel Jones as critical NFC East stretch begins

 Doubtful

 The Giants will be without running back Devonta Freeman (ankle) and No. 2 cornerback Ryan Lewis (hamstring).
-The rushing attack will likely be a committee of Wayne Gallman, Dion Lewis and Alfred Morris.
+The rushing attack will probably be a committee of Wayne Gallman, Dion Lewis and Alfred Morris.
 The open cornerback spot will be filled by Isaac Yiadom.

 New York